P2PSP/core/doc/NAT_traversal_testing.md

 combinations of NAT types, and the percentage of successful test runs is printed in a table.
 The test needs several minutes to complete, depending on the number of test runs.

+To run just one team and get filtered and colorized output messages, you can adapt [this script](../tools/testrun.sh) and source it in the shell.
+It will automatically increment ports for each run and setup a team with splitter, two monitors and two peers on the specified hosts.